View alphabetical listing of programs.

 Henrico County General Services: A Partnership of Excellence [Retired from Broadcast] (Running time: 24 minutes) — Teamwork and dedication drive the employees in the Department of General Services to provide a quality life for Henrico residents.
 From building security to maintaining school buses and emergency vehicles, General Services’ partnership of excellence provides unparalleled support in ways you never imagined.

-Henrico County Law Enforcement Explorers (Running time: 16 minutes) — Join HCTV as we introduce you to law enforcement through the eyes of explorers.
+Henrico County Law Enforcement Explorers [Retired from Broadcast] (Running time: 16 minutes) — Join HCTV as we introduce you to law enforcement through the eyes of explorers.
 Dedicated to helping young adults prepare for a career in law enforcement, this program is full of exciting challenges that promote character development and good citizenship.
 Watch and learn alongside Henrico’s youth as they take part in authentic hands-on crime fighting techniques taught to them by Henrico’s Division of Police.

-Henrico Police Animal Protection Unit (Running time: 22 minutes) — Each year close to 3,500 companion animals arrive at the Henrico Police Animal Shelter in need of a new home — dogs and cats, of course, but also guinea pigs, rabbits, ferrets and even goats and chickens.
+Henrico Police Animal Protection Unit [Retired from Broadcast] (Running time: 22 minutes) — Each year close to 3,500 companion animals arrive at the Henrico Police Animal Shelter in need of a new home — dogs and cats, of course, but also guinea pigs, rabbits, ferrets and even goats and chickens.
 HCTV visits with area residents who have adopted these furry (and feathered) friends and talks to the officers of the Animal Protection Unit who work with the animals — both wild and domestic — in our neighborhoods every day.

 Henrico Police Athletic League [Retired from Broadcast] (Running time: 25 minutes) — The Henrico Police Athletic League (PAL) provides a safe environment for at-risk children between the ages of 6 and 15.
 Through educational, athletic and social programs, PAL creates a positive relationship between police officers and young people.
 HCTV takes you inside the PAL program to experience the benefits and learn about the wide variety of opportunities for our young citizens.

-Henrico Sheriff’s Summer Student Academy (Running time: 22 minutes) — The Henrico County Sheriff’s Office relies on scores of specially trained deputies to keep the county’s two jails running safely and efficiently.
+Henrico Sheriff’s Summer Student Academy [Retired from Broadcast] (Running time: 22 minutes) — The Henrico County Sheriff’s Office relies on scores of specially trained deputies to keep the county’s two jails running safely and efficiently.
 But in 2011, the rising cost of overtime had become a growing concern.
 And — it turns out — the mother of invention.
 The Sheriff’s Office partnered with Virginia Commonwealth University to establish the Summer-Student Basic Jailor Academy.
 Join HCTV as we explore how the academy has helped avoid hundreds of thousands of dollars in overtime payments for the county, and has provided valuable, hands-on experience for students pursuing careers in criminal justice.

 Henrico’s Wild Side: Living with the Creatures Among Us (Running time: 16 minutes) — From foxes, skunks and deer to raccoons, opossums and even black bears, Henrico County residents may encounter wild life at any given time, even in their own backyards.
 Join HCTV as we talk to the Police Animal Control Officers to find out how they work with wild animals, what we should do if we happen upon them and how we can all learn to coexist in Henrico’s Wild Side: Living with the Creatures Among Us.